motarski/aire-kagent/README.md

 - Heavy swap usage
 - System slowdowns or instability

-If you need more powerful models, consider switching to a remote provider using `switch_provider.sh`.
+If you need more powerful models, consider adding Anthropic as a provider using `switch_provider.sh`.

 ## Prerequisites
 - MacBook
-- Docker for desktop installed (could with podman desktop as well - however it's not tested)
+- Docker for desktop installed (might work with podman desktop as well - however it's not been tested)
 - kubectl client installed
 - Helm installed
 - jq installed